 Circular economy minor subject: business and new technologies

-TTY is creating and developing 10 circular economy courses that will serve many different fields of industry and science.
-The courses will teach, among other things, how technology can be used to promote the sustainable use of natural resources such as raw materials, nutrients and water, and how to promote the profitability of new technologies, products and services that support the circular economy.
+The project developed a minor subject about the circular economy (in Finnish), which has been available to students since the 2018/2019 academic year.
+The minor subject includes 11 courses, 10 of which were developed with Sitra funding.
+The courses teach, among other things, how to use different technologies to promote the sustainable use of natural resources and how to promote the profitability of new technologies, products and services that support the circular economy.

 Who was involved?